LADY IN THE PEW

 Onstage, a guitar chord rang out through the speakers, too loud, making a few older heads jerk up like startled deer.
 She leaned closer.
 “They’re gonna start any second.
 If you don’t like singing, just mouth the words.
 Nobody notices.”

-When it was over, she gave him a polite “Nice meeting you” as people began the post-service migration—shaking hands, swapping God-bless-yous, leaning in for half-hugs.
+When it was over, the girl gave him a polite “Nice meeting you” as people began the post-service migration—shaking hands, swapping God-bless-yous, leaning in for half-hugs.
 Keith made for the front doors avoiding the booths setup for converting people to after service programs.
 His eyes locked on them like he could pull himself through with nothing but focus.
-But the crowd was a current, and the current didn’t care about your destination.
-It caught him and swept him sideways into the tide of old acquaintances and polite strangers.
+But the crowd was a current, and the current didn’t care about his destination.
+It caught him—like Jonah at sea—and swept him sideways into the tide of old acquaintances and polite strangers.

 Faces from years ago blurred past him.
 Some nodded, eyes already sliding away.
 Some gave him those tight-lipped smiles that said they remembered him but didn’t know how much, and weren’t sure if this was a homecoming or just a tourist’s stopover.